 Proposal Experience Matters

-When so much rides on the expertise of the graphic designer, experience really matters.
-To improve win rates, we rely on graphic designers with considerable, relevant proposal experience.
-For example, for Department of Defense (DoD) responses, we rely on the same artist that served Raytheon for over 17 years.
-He has a long history of being a major contributor on multi-million dollar wins.
+When so much rides on the expertise of the graphic designer and illustrator, experience really matters.
+For this reason, when we support development of Department of Defense (DoD) responses, we rely on the same artist that served Raytheon for over 17 years.
+He has a long history of being a major contributor on high-value wins.
 His work includes:

 Command Post Platform